intuitibits/shortcuts/README.md

 **Notes:**
 * This shortcut uses the [https://maclookup.app](https://maclookup.app) API to resolve AP vendor names based on the OUI portion of the BSSID.
 No BSSID or other information is being shared when calling the API.
-* Band information is not directly available from the "Get Network Details" action, so the shortcut uses some heuristics to determine the band based on channel number and Wi-Fi generation (Wi-Fi 4, 5, 6, or 7).
-If the shortcut cannot determine the band, a "-" is displayed instead.
 * Signal quality ratings are based on SNR as follows:

   SNR | Signal Quality